Election Data & Demographic Factors

 “Donald Trump and Militant Evangelical Masculinity,” by Kristen Du Mez

 Trump’s supporters believe a false narrative of white victimhood — and the data proves it; Trump voters believe that whites and Christians face discrimination — but they call the left sensitive snowflakes” by Sean McElwee

-What do you think the numbers tell us about voter preferences?
+What does the data tell us here about voter preferences?

-Was education an effective predictor of how people voted in this election?
+Was education an important predictor of how people voted in this election?

-What about socio-economic status.
+What about socio-economic status?
 Did having/not having money (a proxy for economic anxiety) make a difference in voting patterns?
-Put differently, did only the people who were suffering economically vote for Trump?
+Put differently, was it shown that people who were suffering the most economically were the ones that voted for Trump?

 Of the three variables – race, class, gender – which one predicted voting outcomes the best?

 What do you think is the source of the rage on display in the videos?
-Are all the people shown here racist?
-Do you think they hate, disrespect, or feel threatened by women that operate outside traditional gender roles?
-Is their rage driven by strictly economic concerns?
-What does the research say?
+Do you think the people yelling at the rallies are potentially racist?
+Does their rage (and the things they are saying) indicate that they feel hate, disrespect, or feel threatened by women that operate outside traditional gender roles?
+Or are they simply angry about economic issues (economic anxiety thesis)?
+What does the research/data say?

 What are we to make of the fact that 50% of voters in the United States did not vote?